OpenWebSlides/Shower-VELOV/README.md

-# UGent theme for Shower
+# VELOV theme for Shower

 Based on the [Ribbon theme](http://shwr.me/shower/themes/ribbon/).